 Suggested visuals and infographics

-- apology tone charts
+- an apology idiom chart by tone

 Best idioms to learn first